Ivan123yoo/Assignment-4./code_and_results.md

 This section introduces Gaussian Mixture Models (GMM), which are a probabilistic model for representing normally distributed subpopulations within an overall dataset.
 Unlike K-means clustering, which assigns each data point to a single cluster, GMM provides a probability-based clustering approach, meaning each point has a probability of belonging to multiple clusters.
 This makes it more flexible for identifying clusters with different shapes and variances.

-GMM is particularly useful in scenarios where:
-- **Soft Clustering is Required**: Instead of a hard assignment like K-means, GMM provides probability estimates for each cluster.
-- **Cluster Shape Flexibility**: GMM allows for elliptical and complex cluster structures, unlike K-means which assumes spherical clusters.
+GMM is particularly useful in cases where soft clustering is needed, as it assigns probability estimates to each data point rather than forcing them into a single cluster, unlike K-means.
+This makes it more flexible, especially when dealing with overlapping data distributions.
+Additionally, GMM can model complex cluster structures, making it a better choice for datasets where clusters are not simply spherical, as assumed in K-means clustering.

 ### **1. Import Necessary Libraries**
 The following libraries are used: